The TIG process relies heavily on manual dexterity, developed by long practice.

 - Reports of a weak hose connection

 CK is one of the leading makers of TIG torch equipment, favored by a lot of professionals for daily use.
-This torch uses a brass head instead of copper to eliminate thread seizing.
+The CK CK17-25-RSF FX torch uses a brass head instead of copper to eliminate thread seizing.
 Brass is self-lubricating under pressure and it regains original size quickly after cooling.
 CK is famous for Fail-Safe fittings, which don’t require wire ties to stay secure.

 This line of torches has silicone hoses to provide high temperature resistance, long wear and lasting flexibility.
 CK doubles up with woven nylon covering to make for long lasting hoses.
 The torch body is covered with silicone to minimize loss of high frequency when connected to welders with no-touch arc starts.